 - Services are tailored and better connected, with service users able to fully take part in effective service design and delivery.

 - Shared learning and the improved measurement of outcomes will demonstrate the impact of service models to key stakeholders and influence future programme design by local services.

-The programme also has a strong focus on systems change, so that these new ways of working can become sustainable.
-Each of the 12 partnerships have created their own local systems change plan with a series of priorities for the remainder of the programme.
-Taken together, five common themes have emerged which form the national systems change focus.
+The programme also had a strong focus on systems change, so that these new ways of working could become sustainable.
+Each of the 12 partnerships created their own local systems change plan with a series of priorities for the remainder of the programme.
+Taken together, five common themes emerged which formed the national systems change focus.
 The system change priorities can be read here.